-Bells can do much more than announcing church services.
+Bells can do much more than announce church services.
 Ringing for public events is an excellent way to join in with community celebration, and helps to connect ringers with the general public.
-There are many opportunities for which you can ring – current events, anniversaries of historic events, and notable annual days, including church festivals.
-There may well be other local events and anniversaries that you could also mark with special ringing, so try to find out about them early enough to plan and publicise your ringing.
-See also the articles on ringing for public events that are periodically published in The Ringing World and also available here.
+There are many opportunities – current events, anniversaries of historic events, and special days each year – secular as well as religious – as well as local events and anniversaries that you could mark with special ringing.

 If you would like to suggest extra items for these tables, please email.